flanksource/docs/docs/canary-checker/concepts/transforms.md

 ## Transformation

-The `transform` can be used to convert one canary check into multiple checks programatically.
+The `transform` can be used to convert one canary check into multiple checks programmatically.

 ```yaml
 apiVersion: canaries.flanksource.com/v1